products

 Properties

-Radial magnets are a unique sub-set of a NdFeB sintered magnets.
+Bonded magnets are a class of products that are made by combining the microcrystalline Radial magnets are a unique sub-set of a NdFeB sintered magnets.
 Using proprietary technologies, a multipole ring can be sintering into a single geometry.
 This replaces the costly and labor-intensive method of gluing arc, bread loaf or rectangle segments on to a rotor shaft.

 Allstar Magnetics now offers high-efficiency multipole Neodymium (NdFeB) magnetic rings.
 These rings are revolutionizing the permanent magnet space for synchronous motors, stepping motors and DC brushless motors widely used in automotive, specialty electronics, and medical applications.